 If you love pumpkin as much as I do, you will want to check out all of my delicious gluten free pumpkin recipes!

-Why this gluten free pumpkin cobbler is so great:
+Why this gluten free pumpkin cobbler is the ultimate comfort food:

 I really liked this creamy gluten free pumpkin cobbler.
 Mr. Fearless Dining LOVED it.
 He is my guy who loves the combination of pumpkin, cinnamon, and nutmeg.
 Here are some of his reasons why he wants me to make this again so soon.

-• The marshmallow fluff takes this cobbler to a whole new level.
-If you love things like sweet potatoes with a marshmallow topping, this cobbler will become one of your favorites.
+- The marshmallow fluff elevates this cobbler to a whole new level.
+If you love sweet potatoes with a marshmallow topping, this cobbler will become one of your favorites.

 Step 1: In a bowl, add the cobbler topping ingredients and whisk to blend.